Gee743/MovieRatingApp/README.md

 - It contains a search function to help get information easily
 - There is a watch list where the user can save their favourite tv shows and movies in one place

+## Status

+- *Note* : This project was pushed to git after the initial development.
+Its still under development and may contain errors.

 ## Features